 55 Hall Booth Smith Lawyers Recognized as 2024 Best Lawyers® Award Recipients

-Hall Booth Smith is pleased to announce that 55 lawyers have been included in the 2024 edition of The Best Lawyers in America®.
-Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to leg
+We're pleased to announce that 55 lawyers have been included in the 2024 edition of The Best Lawyers in America®.

 Medicaid Unwinding: 4 Steps Nursing Facilities Should Take as the Public Health Emergency Ends